-The recovery process meant peeling off the details of changes to iTunes and its storage solution.
+The recovery process meant peeling off the details of changes that have occured to iTunes and its storage solution.
 The documentation for Catalina was very limited and less detailed than what was previously available on iTunes.

-To validate and test this I have used a combination of repaired Mac, a KVM virtual machine base on Time Machine backup odead Mac and a MacBook Pro laptop, so process of recovery of Catalina based media required quite a lot time, 3 Macs and lots of storage to test various alternate recovery techniques.
+To validate and test this I have used a combination of repaired Mac, a KVM virtual machine based on Time Machine backup of dead Mac and a MacBook Pro laptop, so process of recovery of Catalina based media required quite a lot time, 3 Macs and lots of storage to test various alternate recovery techniques.

 References & Links:

 Reading and Modifying OS X plists - very old blog on plists tools

 Move or Manage the Music, Apple TV and Podcasts Libraries - Rocket Yard (MacSales) partial information on how to manage Catalina media libraries